-- Representing desire for new display or show and enjoyable experiences. - Involving a break from the routine and the expected.
+- Representing desire for new display or show and enjoyable experiences. - discovery depends on variety and change.
+Involving a break from the routine and the expected.
 These may come with the cycle of seasons, and they may also result from the management and animation of public space. - Discovery might involves lunch time concerts, art exhibitions, street theatre, live music festivals, carnival, markets, society events, fairs, trade promotions, etc. across a range of times and places.